AJAkimana/politico/README.md

 Before installing, [download and install Node.js](https://nodejs.org/en/download/).

-## Features
+## Features / APIs

-  * View, create, modify and edit political parties and offices
+This app contains basic APIs regarding with View, create, modify and edit political parties and offices
+  * APIs to view a list of political parties and offices
+  * APIs to view a specific political office and party
+  * APIs that creates an office and party
+  * APIs that modify and edit the registered political party and office
+  * APIs to delete a specific political party and office

 ## Quick Start